Allisonwonderlax13/https-github.com-obsproject-obs-studio./High-precision-color-spaces-(including-HDR).md

 - EDR content on sRGB window: Normal draw, tonemapped, lossy
 - EDR content on EDR (Mac) window: Normal draw

+Another important note:

+**Previews are just previews.
+They do not play a role in composition.
+You can still process and make HDR videos with OBS without an HDR monitor although it's obviously a better experience if you can see the real colors instead of tonemapped colors.**

 # Video format conversion

-There are two new input/output video formats: P010/I010.
-You can read about them elsewhere, but they are 10-bit formats for higher-quality SDR or HDR.
+There are two new input/output video formats in the settings: P010/I010.
+You can read about them elsewhere, but they are 10-bit formats appropriate for higher-quality SDR or HDR.

-There are also two new video color spaces, Rec.
+There are also two new video color spaces in the settings, Rec.
 2020 (PQ), and Rec.
 2020 (HLG).

+[TODO: Add image]

 - P010 works well with NVENC HEVC to generate both high-precision sRGB, and PQ/HLG video.
 - I010 can be used by AOM AV1 to generate PQ/HLG video.
+SVT-AV1 does not currently support HDR.

 (NVENC HEVC support may or may not be available at this time.)

-OBS can leverage these new formats/spaces both in the media source for video playback, and output for streaming/recording.
+OBS can leverage these new formats/spaces both as input in the media source for video playback, and as output for streaming/recording.